bluerobotics/bluerobotics.github.io/brov2/assembly.md

 1. Apply one drop of thread-locker to each of the M3x12 screws.

-2. Install the mounts as shown
+2. Install the mounts.

+	[picture of two mounts installed]

-	[exploded CAD view of mounts being installed]
+	[picture of four mounts installed]

 3. Loop 1 size 133 O-ring from the bag that had the Lumen Mounts and screws around each Lumen Mount and Lumen as shown below.